clowdr-app/clowdr-web-app/README.md

 ### Set up Twilio for your test conference

+Clowdr uses Twilio as the text and video chat service.
+Please go to Twilio,  create an account there, and create an API key/secret.

-Once you login with the admin account, go to Administration->Conference Configuration to enter the Twilio credentials for chat.
+Once you login into Clowdr with the admin account, go to Administration->Conference Configuration to enter the Twilio credentials for chat.
 You must enter, at least the following configuration variables:

 | Config Value | Description |
 | ------------ | ----------- |